imndaiga/ucl_swarm/README.md

 As can be seen in the above result, our homoscedasticity test p-values are higher than our alpha level (0.05) which means we have failed to reject the null hypothesis that the distributions exhibit equal variances.
 If homoscedasticity could not be determinably proven, we could elect to use Welsch's t-Test that works better with unequal sample variances.
 Alternatively, we could perform a variable transformation such as a Box-Cox transformation.

 We can now perform our t-test, where sample independance is assured on account of the simulation random-trialling mentioned previously.
-We shall use the independant, two-sample t-test as shown below:
+Given the formulation of our null and alternate hypotheses, this is a one-tailed test as we are only testing for single means inequality (that the Lawn performance mean is **less** than the Swarm-Inspired strategy).
+We shall ultimately use the one-tailed, independant, two-sample t-test as detailed in the following section.

-## Perform Hypothesis Test
+## Hypothesis Test

 ```python
 # Run independent two-sample, t-tests